 ONS offers a range of 2011 Census geography products for England and Wales including:

-For further information visit the '2011 Census Geography Products for England and Wales' page.
+For further information, contact ONS Geography or visit the “2011 Census Geography Products for England and Wales” page.

 SOAs: Frequently Asked Questions

 For more information on SOAs, a set of frequently asked questions is available on the NeSS website.